Managing Connections using the Java SDK with Couchbase Server

 To configure encryption for the Java SDK:

-The JVM keystore is independent of the Java SDK, so your own setup might look different.
 It is important to make sure you are transferring the certificate in an encrypted manner from the server to the client side, so either copy it through SSH or through a similar secure mechanism.

 If you are running on